petedavisdev/vuepress-theme-base/README.md

 For a standard one-off site may only need to add styles, which you can do you can do that in your `.vuepress/styles/index.styl` file.

-1. If you already have a VuePress site, install with `npm i -D vuepress-theme-base`
+1. If you already have a VuePress site, install with `npm i vuepress-theme-base`
 2. Add `theme: 'base'` to your .vuepress/config.js file
+3. Configure **.vuepress/config.js** as required
+4. Add **.vuepress/styles/index.styl** and write your CSS styles in there

 ### Option 2: Use as a parent theme

 If you are developing a one-off theme for your site, you can install this theme and then add or override layouts and components in your own `.vuepress/theme` folder.

-1. If you already have a VuePress site, install with `npm i -D vuepress-theme-base`
+1. If you already have a VuePress site, install with `npm i vuepress-theme-base`
-2. Add `extend: 'base'` to your .vuepress/theme/index.js file
+2. Add `extend: 'base'` to your **.vuepress/theme/index.js** file

 ### Option 3: Use as a template repo to create and share your own VuePress themes